Mudpuppy12/aws-lab/README.md

 You will need to create a Github Token Secret and reference it in lab.yml.
 Also update the codebuild/main.tf for the Repo that will recieve the code hook.

-# TODO:
-* Automatic backend.tf generation: Currently the S3 bucket and DynamoDB is setup by hand.
-* Automatic provider.tf generation: Currently this is static.

 # Links
 * https://atmos.tools/